bramley/phplist-plugin-rssfeed/README.md

 ## Version history ##

     version     Description
-    2.6.0+20181115  New page to display all feeds 2.5.7+20181013  Allow the display format of the published date to be configurable 2.5.6+20180517  Remove dependency on php 5.6
+    2.6.1+20181116  Allow the get page to be accessed using the remote processing secret 2.6.0+20181115  New page to display all feeds 2.5.7+20181013  Allow the display format of the published date to be configurable 2.5.6+20180517  Remove dependency on php 5.6